tabedzki/tank-lab-to-nwb/data_mapping_notes.md

   * log.animal.normWeight -> Subject weight [but was is the 'norm'?]
   * log.animal.importAge -> Subject age [what units?]

-[Unable to find species or genotype information here.
-Assuming Mus musculus, genotype not strictly necessary.]
+[Unable to find species information here.
+Assuming Mus musculus.]

 ### Position (processed, not acquisition)